 What are the symptoms of communication disorders?

-The symptoms of communication disorders may resemble other problems or medical conditions.
-Always consult your child's doctor for a diagnosis.
+The symptoms of communication disorders may look like other problems or medical conditions.

 How are communication disorders diagnosed?